Sunday, 12 June 2022

 Hilde Spiel, a writer well-known in Austria in the 1930s, took refuge in Wimbledon during the war.
 Her previous success and fame cut no ice, and nobody invited her into their home.
 (The Love-charm of Bombs, Lara Feigel)

 A colleague – young, pretty, blonde – came from a wealthy family.
 She went to live in Georgia in the former Soviet Union for a year, had an affair with a local warlord, endured power cuts in freezing temperatures, had her room filled with red roses by an admirer, came home and wrote about it (Stories I Stole from Georgia, Wendell Steavenson), and got writing jobs on the back of the book’s success.
 But she had the money – she could afford to take a year off living in Georgia.
 We couldn’t throw up our jobs, we’d never get them back.
-And if we went to Georgia we’d have to work there – probably doing something low-paid.
+And if we went to Georgia we’d have to work there – probably at something low-paid.
 We’d have no time or energy for adventures.
 And being older and brunette, probably nobody would have fallen in love with us.
 But the reading public has no idea that the playing-field is not level.

 Likewise, if you're backed by a magazine you can travel extensively, carry out in-depth interviews or even go undercover, and come up with an excellent article or book.
 What's more, the magazine's name opens doors.
 When you're on your own you can't afford to earn nothing while paying for your own food and travel.